How Parents Can Bring Out the Best in Their Children Through Emotion Coaching

 While emotion coaching may appear complicated at first, it will become second nature with practice.

-Step 1: Recognize How You Deal With Emotions.
+Step 1: Recognize How You Deal with Emotions.

 You must first understand your own emotional approach before becoming an emotional coach.
 Some parents, for example, are concerned about their children's negative emotions.
 If a child is sad, you might believe that the sadness will disappear if you solve the situation that caused the grief.
 On the other hand, you may be uncomfortable with your anger because it makes you feel out of control, and as a result, you discourage your children's anger.